-- Theory of Algorithms: computational issues - What can be feasibly computed? - How much does it take to compute a solution? - Which is the quality of a computed solution? - Centralized or distributed computational models - Game Theory: interaction between self-interested individuals - What is the outcome of the interaction? - Which social goals are compatible with selfishness?
+- Theory of Algorithms: computational issues - What can be feasibly computed? - How much does it take to compute a solution? - Which is the quality of a computed solution? - Game Theory: interaction between self-interested individuals - What is the outcome of the interaction? - Which social goals are compatible with selfishness?